moderndatacompany/dataos.info/docs/resources/stacks/lakesearch/configurations.md

 **Description:**

-Specifies the directory path for user-defined modules and configurations used by **LakeSearch**.
+Specifies the directory path for user-defined modules and configurations used by **Lakesearch**.

 | Data Type | Requirement | Default Value | Possible Values |
 | --- | --- | --- | --- |